tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 * Underscore that the students have been doing excellent at learning both financial and technical concepts.
 This is not an easy feat.
 It takes skill, intellect and abstract thinking, and perseverance to make it this far.
 They should all pat themselves on the back.

 * Underscore that the students have come a long way.
-Last week they learend Python.
+Last week they learned Python.
 Now they're integrating Pandas and Matplotlib into their Python programs.
 Next they'll start using more advanced Financial calculations and functions, and eventually move onto working with APIs.

 * Let the students know that office hours are available for anyone who might have additional questions; would like to review more; or would like to just talk Python, Pandas, Financial Portfolios, and/or FinTech!